miziomon/awesome-wordpress/README.md

 * [UpdraftPlus Backup and Restoration](https://wordpress.org/plugins/updraftplus/) - UpdraftPlus simplifies backups (and restoration).
 Backup into the cloud (Amazon S3 (or compatible), Dropbox, Google Drive, Rackspace Cloud, DreamObjects, FTP, Openstack Swift, UpdraftPlus Vault and email) and restore with a single click.
 Backups of files and database can have separate schedules.
 * [BackWPup](https://wordpress.org/plugins/backwpup/) - The backup plugin BackWPup Free can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like Dropbox, S3, FTP and many more, see list below.
 With a single backup .zip file you are able to easily restore an installation.
 * [MultiSite Clone Duplicator](https://it.wordpress.org/plugins/multisite-clone-duplicator/) - MultiSite Clone Duplicator adds a "Duplicate Site" functionality to your network installation.
 It allows you to clone any site of your network into a new one : all data, files, users and roles can be copied.
+* [WP-CFM](https://wordpress.org/plugins/wp-cfm/) - WP-CFM lets you copy database configuration to / from the filesystem.
+Easily deploy configuration changes without needing to copy the entire database.
+WP-CFM is similar to Drupal's Features module.

 ## Commandline